 We’ll cover topics such as creativity, craft, commerce, collaboration and more.
 We’ll conduct a group co-writing session with our mentors and attendees writing a new song together (always entertaining)!
 Each mentor will share what they have learned in their journeys.
 We’ll have a panel discussion on the business of songwriting and how to generate revenue from your songs.
-We’ll pick songs that were submitted for the songwriting contest before the event and critique them live. (a great learning experience!)
+We’ll pick songs that were submitted before the event or have attendees perform them live, and critique them. (a great learning experience!)

 Yes!
-We’ll have time for attendees to mingle, and we’ll have an open mic on Thursday and Saturday evenings.
+We’ll have time for attendees to mingle, and we’ll have an open mic on one of the evenings during the event.
 We’re all about creating community at InspireSong!

 Fly into Denver, then you can rent a car, or you can grab a shuttle and let someone else drive and enjoy the ride.
 You can also take a connecting flight into Aspen.
 It’s quite the ride and quite the view!
 We’ll do our best to connect registrants to one another to buddy up on a rental car, and or make arrangements for a shuttle.
 Contact us if you need assistance getting to InspireSong!

 If you are driving from Denver Airport to Aspen, Rte 82 over Independence Pass may still be closed until after the retreat because of late season snowstorms.
 Plan on taking I-70 West out of Denver, to Rte 82 East at Glenwood Springs, CO, which takes you right into Aspen.
 Its about a 4 hour drive.